SedAqeh/AnimeExplorer_SyedFaqihHassan/README.md

    npx expo start
    ```

-> ⚠️ If using deep linking, ensure you start the app with:
+> ⚠️ If using deep linking, start with:

 ```bash
 npx expo start --scheme animeexplorer